 The Alor Setar Nattukkottai Chettiar Thendayuthapani Temple is a prominent Hindu temple located in Alor Setar, the state capital of Kedah in Malaysia.
-This temple is a significant place of worship for the Tamil Hindu community, especially for the followers of the Nattukkottai Chettiar (a Tamil merchant community) and those devoted to Lord Murugan, also known as Lord Subramaniam or Kartikeya.
+This temple is a significant place of worship for the Tamil Hindu community,

 The temple’s main deity is Lord Thendayuthapani (another name for Lord Murugan), and the temple itself is known for its ornate architecture and vibrant festivals.
 Over time, the temple has become a focal point not only for Chettiars but also for other Hindus in the region.